 Mala Mala: Let sleeping lionesses lie

-The park is located in central Zululand, about two-and-a-half hours’ drive from Durban (six hours from Johannesburg and one hour from Richard’s Bay).
-The two safari camps offer a range of self-catering options, from chalets and cottages to rest-huts and safari tents.
+Wildlife in the Hluhluwe-Imfolozi includes hippo, Nile crocodile, cheetah, giraffe, zebra, baboons and more than 300 species of birds.
+Go on self-drives, guided walks, boat rides or organised drives on open four-wheel-drives, or explore a self-guided walking trail.
+The park is located in central Zululand, about two-and-a-half hours’ drive from Durban (six hours from Johannesburg).
+Mpila camp offer a variety of self-catering options, from chalets and cottages to a tented camp.
 Award-winning Hilltop Camp also has a restaurant.
-There are a number of eight-bed lodges, with cooks and field rangers, scattered across the park, including Mpila, Muntulu and Gqoyeni.
-Mtwazi Lodge, once the original home of the reserve’s warden, is set under a large fig tree within its own secluded veldt garden and features memorabilia from its rich history.
+There are a number of eight-bed lodges, with cooks and field rangers, scattered across the park, including Munywaneni Luxury Bush Lodge, Muntulu and Gqoyeni.
+Mtwazi Lodge, once the original home of the reserve’s warden, is set under a large fig tree within its own secluded veldt garden.
 There is also a large range of accommodation options in the town of Hluhluwe 25km away.
-Summers are hot and humid with frequent thunderstorms, while the winters are generally warm and dry during the day, but it can get really chilly at night.
+Summers are hot and humid with frequent thunderstorms, while winters are generally warm and dry during the day, but chilly at night.

-The park offers a number of campsites, self-catering options and bush lodges.
-The Park comprises a number of conservation areas, the oldest of which is the St Lucia Game Reserve, established in 1895.
+The park offers a number of campsites, self-catering options and bush lodges and comprises a number of conservation areas, the oldest of which is the St Lucia Game Reserve, established in 1895.
 Swimming in the lake is prohibited because of the crocodiles.
 Sugerloaf Campsite, with 92 sites within walking distance of the estuary, has barbecue facilities and plug points, as well as a swimming pool.
 Eden Park, with 20 sites, is set in a small forest.

 Private Game Reserves